MPeace/portfolio/cases/cs1.md

 <p>User surveys were conducted post acquisition that resulted in the identification of two key areas for improvement within the products.</p>

 <h4>Project Objectives</h4>
-<p> Analysis from the user surveys showed flat user growth and declining user engagement within the organization’s most used products.
-Our primary objective for this initiative was to investigate the cause behind this and solutions to address it.</p>
+<p>Analysis from the user surveys showed flat user growth and declining user engagement within the organization’s most used products.
+Our primary objective for this initiative was to investigate the cause of declining engagement and provide and implement solutions to address it.</p>

 <img src="../assets/images/01test.png" />
 <img src="../assets/images/06test.png" />
 <div class="imgcaption">Screenshots of the platform prior to redesign.</div>

 <p>Additionally, we set out to evolve and improve the design and brand experience to better meet user expectations.</p>